 Bryan takes his health and safety responsibilities as seriously as all his other jobs in Brick-Tie; this year is passed his competency course in vibration as work assessment and control, achieving 94% in his assignment.
 He’s invested in state of the art equipment to help him monitor and reduce his employees exposure to harmful vibrations from tools they use in their daily work.

-When not surveying and running the business Bryan relaxes, taking photographs, gardening, listening to music and reading.
+Away from work, Bryan relaxes by taking photographs, gardening, listening to music and reading.